nchenderson/HDS629notes/docs/02-MissingData.md

 ```r
 completed.airs <- mice::complete(imputed.airs, action="long")
 ```

+* `action = "long"` means that it will return the 5 complete datasets as one dataframe with the individual datasets "**stacked** on top of each other."

 * `completed.airs` will be a dataframe that has **5 times** as many rows as the `airquality` data frame
     + The variable `.imp` is an indicator of which of the 5 imputations that row corresponds to.